December 12, 2022 Chicago Landlord Advice & News

-How to Price Your Apartment Rental Listing in 2023
+How to Price Your Apartment Rental Listing in 2024

-Finding Fair Market Value for Chicago Apartments in 2023
+Finding Fair Market Value for Chicago Apartments in 2024

-Still, it's good practice for landlords to look closely at comparable units already on Domu before aggressively raising rent prices out of the gate.
+It's good practice for landlords to look closely at comparable units listed on Domu before decreasing or raising rent prices out of the gate.
 The neighborhood pages on Domu are an excellent resource for this type of analysis.
 There, landlords can see a range of rental prices for active listings.
+And it’s good to keep in mind that landlords who list their apartments on Domu can make on-the-fly adjustments to their listings, so they're never locked into a specific price point and can update rents to meet the market.
+For example, if you're not seeing many leads, that may be a sign to lower your asking price.
+Alternatively, if you instantly see tons of leads, you may want to go ahead and bump up your original rent.

-How Long Should Chicago Apartment Landlords Prepare to List Their Apartments?
+How Long Should Chicago Apartment Landlords Prepare To List Their Apartments?

 As a reminder, seasonality is a crucial factor in determining how long it takes to rent an apartment.
 Chicago’s rental market is typically the most seasonal in the entire country.
 There’s a surplus of renters looking to move during the warmer months (May through September) and fewer during the cold weather months.

-Tips for Avoiding Long-Term Vacancy in Chicago Apartments in 2023
+Tips for Avoiding Long-Term Vacancy in Chicago Apartments in 2024

-With a veritable roller coaster of price changes hitting the market over the past few years, landlords should brace themselves for the slow season.
+With a veritable roller coaster of price changes hitting the market over the past few years, landlords should always brace themselves for the slow season.
 Regardless of price fluctuations brought on by inflation or other forces in the market, the absolute worst hit to a landlords' bottom line would be apartments sitting vacant.
 Here are some of the best tips that Domu has seen to reduce long-term vacancy in Chicago apartments.

 Avoid Overcharging for Rent and Giving Renters Cold Feet

 Landlords should view their rental apartments as an investment, no doubt.
-But following a tack that favors a quick return on that investment, overtreating it as a sustainable operation, can wind up backfiring for landlords.
+But following a tack that favors a quick return on that investment, over-treating it as a sustainable operation, can wind up backfiring for landlords.
 What does a sustainable operation look like?
 Getting renters to sign the lease is the ultimate goal of the process, but there are market pressures at each turn.

 If rents are set at maximum value to reflect increases in the market, landlords might lose money if the apartment sits empty for too long.
 Find a happy medium by using Domu’s Rent Calculator.
 This calculator returns a rental price range based on annual income.
 This can also help during the tenant pre-qualification process for Chicago apartments when landlords assess a potential renter’s finances.